Elliptic Genus of E-strings

-There are a few natural extensions of the present work.
+With these interesting physics in mind, let us close this paper by addressing a few natural extensions of the present work.
 First of all it would be nice to see if we can streamline the computation of the elliptic genus for arbitrary $n$.
 Even though our methods provide an answer, writing it explicitly is cumbersome.
 Secondly, it would be interesting to see if we can find an explicit description of the $(0,4)$ conformal theory they flow to.
-We have made some preliminary comments about it in this paper.
 Finally it would be interesting to see if we can use our results to come up with a domain wall description of the E-string amplitude as in \cite{Haghighat:2014pva}.
 Moreover one would like to use this to show that the partition function of a pair of $n$ E-strings can lead to the partition function of $n$ heterotic strings as is predicted by the Horava-Witten description of heterotic string.
 Finally it would be interesting to generalize this to other $(1,0)$ superconformal field theories in 6d, and characterize all the 2d $(0,4)$ systems that one gets on the worldsheet of the associated strings.

 0.5cm